-HTK primarily serves individuals, high net worth individuals, trusts, businesses, and charitable organizations as well as the retirement assets of individuals and businesses, including, individual retirement accounts (IRAs), IRC 403(b) and 457 programs as well as employer sponsored ERISA plans.
+HTK primarily serves individuals, high-net worth individuals, trusts, businesses, and charitable organizations as well as the retirement assets of individuals and businesses, including, individual retirement accounts (IRAs), IRC 403(b) and 457 programs as well as employer-sponsored ERISA plans.
 Clients may open qualified and non-qualified accounts with HTK.
-Not all investors and plans, including retirement plans, are eligible to invest in one or more of HTK's advisory services programs.
+Not all investors and plans are eligible to invest with HTK's advisory services.
 Clients should consult with their adviser or their employer to determine if assets are eligible to invest.
+Clients should refer applicable plan provider for more detailed information regarding account minimums and other conditions.